 2021: More injury problems plagued Pellegri through the second half of the 2020-21 season, at the end of which he was loaned to AC Milan in the hope he could rejuvenate his career back in his homeland.

 2022: Having made just six appearances for the Rossoneri, Pellegri's loan deal at Milan was cut short as injuries again took hold.
-He is now on loan at Torino for the remainder of the campaign.
+He joined Torino on loan in January 2022, before that move was made permanent six months later.

 Maximiliano Romero | PSV

 2018: Romero had seen a 2015 move to Arsenal scuppered by a knee injury, but he recovered well, breaking into the Velez Sarsfield first team and impressing sufficiently to earn himself a transfer to PSV in January 2018.

 2019: The striker made just two first-team appearances in his first full campaign in Eindhoven, and was loaned back to Velez in the summer of 2019.

 2020: Romero scored seven league goals while back in Argentina, giving hope that he could hit the ground running upon his return to Netherlands.

 2021: After scoring in his first appearance of the 2020-21 season, Romero suffered a serious knee injury just five days later that ruled him out for almost a year.

 2022: Still plagued by injury problems, Romero was used mostly as a substitute by PSV in 2021-22 before returning to Argentina to join Racing Club on a year-long loan at the end of the campaign.